EGR304-2025-F-210/EGR304-2025-F-210.github.io/docs/04-Product-Requirements.md

 - tag2
 ---

-## Project Objective
+## Project Objectives
-- Meets an actual market need (Not the digital equivalent of a Labubu)
+- Design an inexpensive enviromental monitor
-- The project is profitable (Whether we sell many units or high margin)
+- Include multiple sensors for detection and measurement of harmful pollutants
 - Reasonable scope of project so we can finish it on time
-- Improving skills in Embedded power systems
+- Learn more about embedded systems, coding, sensors, focusing on smaller electronic devices rather than larger circuits
-- Learning more about embedded systems, coding, sensors, and learning about smaller electronic devices rather than larger circuits, more solid state stuff
+- While we will attempt to make a profit, our primary financial focus will be providing an inexpensive enviromental monitor

 ## Stakeholders